 How is my pay determined?

 As an Intern, you will be paid an hourly rate according to the number of credit hours you have completed.
 Subsequent pay increases are dependent on the number of credit hours completed and your summer work assignment evaluation.
 It is extremely important that you submit a complete official transcript through spring term of each year when you report for duty (in the summer), so we can determine the appropriate pay rate.

 Is my work location accessible by public transportation?

-Yes, the locations in the Pentagon and in the Clarendon area of Arlington, VA are directly accessible by subway (Metro).
 The locations in the Defense Intelligence Analysis Center (DIAC) on Bolling Air Force Base are accessible via a DIA shuttle from the Anacostia and L'Enfant Plaza Metro Stations.
 The shuttle runs continuously during rush hour on weekdays.
 Shuttle riders must have the required identification badges.
 For new employees, you must carry a copy of your offer letter and picture ID to gain access to the shuttle and base.

 Is there parking available?

 Parking is available, although limited at the DIAC and Reston.
 Very little parking is available therefore public transportation is recommended.
 You will need a copy of your vehicle registration and proof of insurance to apply for a parking permit.

 What will my first day be like?